-Due to decisions taken in the past, the Authority currently has £31.981m borrowing at an average interest rate of 3.47%.
+Due to decisions taken in the past, as at 31 December 2024 the Authority currently has £32.384m borrowing at an average interest rate of 3.19%.

 Borrowing strategy: The Authority's main objective when borrowing is to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, and the Authority therefore seeks to strike a balance between cheaper short-term loans long-term fixed rate loans where the future cost is known but higher.
+These objectives are often conflicting, and the Authority therefore seeks to strike a balance between cheaper short-term loans and long-term fixed rate loans where the future cost is known but higher.